gbangout/sql_for_testing/README.md

 # sql_for_testing

 ## Getting set up with the tools (in linux)
-### Set a local database: SQL-for-testers-practice-site-master.zip
+### Set a local database:
+get SQL-for-testers-practice-site-master.zip

 ### Set a local website (e.g. site built with flask):
 sudo apt install python3-flask